 5. Red single lines are just the same as double yellows

-Red single lines are different to double yellow lines.
-Red single lines have restricted stopping times that are displayed on the sign adjacent to the line.
+One of the most common driving myths that exists is that red single lines are different to double yellow lines.
+Red single lines have restricted stopping times that are displayed on the sign adjacent to the line, whereas double yellow lines mean no waiting at any time, unless there are signs that specifically indicate seasonal restrictions.

 6. It is illegal and dangerous to use your phone at a petrol station

 This is a very dated belief which has since been disproved – both by the television show ‘mythbusters’ and by The Petroleum Equipment Institute.
 There is no risk to using your mobile at a petrol station, though some stations still ban the use of phones.
-Better safe than sorry.
+So while it’s not, strictly speaking, illegal, it’s also better to be safe than sorry.

 7. It is illegal to circle a roundabout more than 3 times